 Light Is Not Good: In The Children's Crusade, Doom becomes the perfect white robed savior with holy powers after the life energy is transferred during an "accident" in the spell to restore mutantkind's powers.
 Of course, DOOM IS NOT EVIL!

 Mad Scientist: A greater one than that pitiful, prideful accursed Richards whom you impudent fools worship as the epitome of men of super-science!

 Magitek/Magic Knight: Doom is one of the few residents of the Marvel Universe who possesses the skill and genius required to combine sorcery and super-science.

-Marvel vs. Capcom: I have graced Capcom games as a fighter in Marvel Super Heroes and Marvel Vs Capcom 2.
+Marvel vs. Capcom: I have graced Capcom games as a fighter in Marvel Super Heroes and Marvel vs. Capcom 2: New Age Of Heroes.
 And now, I return at the third game.
 Sadly, neither the accursed team nor family of Richards have ever appeared in these games, denying Doom the opportunity to demonstrate his superiority in yet another arena.
 They had to ask Super Skrull, of all people, to represent them in Marvel vs. Capcom 3.
 HA!
 Admittedly, he does have combined powers of the Four, so Doom shouldn't underestimate him.